nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### 5.1 Product scope

 **Target user profile**:
-* holds a managerial role
+* Holds a managerial role
-* has a need to manage a significant number of subordinates
+* Has a need to manage a significant number of subordinates
-* has a need to assign large number of tasks to subordinates
+* Has a need to assign large number of tasks to subordinates
-* prefer desktop apps over other types
+* Prefer desktop apps over other types
-* can type fast
+* Can type fast
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps

 **Value proposition**:

-* manage tasks and contacts faster than a typical mouse/GUI driven app
+* Manage tasks and contacts faster than a typical mouse/GUI driven app
-* able to view all upcoming tasks to be completed at one glance
+* Able to view all upcoming tasks to be completed at one glance
-* allows efficient delegation of tasks to subordinates in an organised and centralised manner
+* Allows efficient delegation of tasks to subordinates in an organised and centralised manner

 ### 5.2 User stories